-Name or Organisation : Retirement Vi llages Group) 3.
-To which part of the Pre-Submission Local Plan does this representation relate?
-Paragraph Policy HA1 Other, e.g. policies map, table, appendix 4.(1) Legally compliant (pleas guidance notes) se refer to Yes Х No 4.(2) Sound (please refer to notes) guidance Yes No Х 4.(3) Complies with the Duty Co-operate (please refe guidance notes) Yes Х No 5.
+Name or Organisation : Retirement Villages Group 3.
+To which part of the Pre-Submission Local Plan does this rep presentation relate?
+Other, e.g. plicies map, e, appendix 4.
+Do you consider the Pre-Submission Local Plan is? (place a n X in the box to indicate which applies) 4.(1) Legally compliant (please refer to yes guidance notes) No No 4.(2) Sound (please refer to guidance notes) Yes No X 4.(3) Complies with the Duty to Co-operate (please refer to guidance notes) Yes K No 5.
 Please give details of why you consider the Pre-Submission Local Plan is not legally compliant or does not meet the tests of soundness or fails to comply with the duty to co-operate.
 Please be as precise as possible.
 If you wish to support the legal compliance or soundness of the Pre-Submission Local Plan or its compliance with the duty to co-operate, please also use this box to set out your comments.
 You are advised to read our Representations Guidance note for more information on legal compliance and soundness.
-SEE ACCOMPANYING WRIT TEN REPRESEN TATIONS DA ATED SEPTEMBER 2 024 Under policy HA1, just three sites are allocated for extra care or residential care uses.
+SEE ACCOMPANYING WRITTEN REPRESENTATIONS DATED S EPTEMBER 2024 Under policy HA1, just three sites are allocated for extra care or residential care uses.
 In total, these 3 sites are expected to deliver (per their allocation and associated policy text) just 124 extra care or residential care units across the plan period to 2038.
-The Borough has a considerable and growing elderly population, coupled with an identified current need for extra and residential care.
-This need is not being responded to by the small number of allocations (just 124 units) in the Local Plan for this specialist housing type and is therefore not positively prepared, justified or consistent with national policy.
-(Continue on a separate sheet / expand box if necessary)
+The Borough has a considerable and growing elderly populated for extra and residential care.
+This need is not bein allocations (just 124 units) in the Local Plan for this specipositively prepared, justified or consistent with national process. g responded to by the small number of cialist housing type and is therefore no of (Continue on a separate sheet / expand box if necessary)